canonical/irc-bridge-operator/docs/tutorial/deploy-irc-bridge.md

 To interact with the Bridge, you can invite the user "ircappservice" to a room or sent a message.

-Send a message to the user (if a warning shows up, ignore and proceed) ircappservice.
+Send a message to the user ircappservice.
+If a warning shows up, ignore and proceed.

 The Bridge will show a help menu with all the options available.
 Try the following to guarantee that the bridge is working.